 QC periodically participates in national survey efforts to learn about the undergraduate experience and benchmark our performance against our peer institutions.
 The College last administered the National Survey of Student Engagement (NSSE) in 2014 as part of a University-wide administration.
-The College's IR office worked with other administrative offices to disseminating the standard report (Appendix E.18 [A135]) including on the website, and to review selected NSSE results at meetings to inform policy discussions.
-The NSSE survey included questions of great interest to the College and University regarding high impact practices.
-The results were used for the assessment section of a report commissioned by CUNY's Central Office to inventory experiential education opportunities at each of the CUNY colleges (Appendix J.993 [A211]).
-Queens College's input to the CUNY experiential survey, describing the opportunities available and how they are assessed, is included as Appendix E.5 [A212].
-A CUNY task force employed this and other inputs to produce a 2016 report entitled - A Plan for Experiential Learning, Appendix E.19 [A213].
+The College's IR office worked with other administrative offices to disseminate the standard report (Appendix E.11), including on the website, and to review selected NSSE results at meetings to inform policy discussions.
+The NSSE survey included questions of great interest to the College and University regarding high-impact practices.
+The results were used for the assessment section of a report commissioned by CUNY's Central Office to inventory experiential education opportunities at each of the CUNY colleges (Appendix J.38).
+Queens College's input to the CUNY experiential survey, describing the opportunities available and how they are assessed, is included as Appendix E.53.
+A CUNY task force employed this and other inputs to produce a 2016 report entitled "A Plan for Experiential Learning" (Appendix E.54).

-5.5.5 The Noel Levitz Student Satisfaction Inventory (SSI) is also administered periodically at QC and results are presented (see, for example, Appendix E.1 [A177]) and, like the NSSE results, used to inform policy discussions.
-Several of the items from the SSI are used to measure progress on PMP goals related to student satisfaction with academic, student support, and administrative services.
-The Noel Levitz SSI, with its focus on student satisfaction with services is thus similar to the CUNY Student Experience Survey (SES), administered biennially by the CUNY Office of Institutional Research and Assessment (OIRA).
-Data from both of these surveys are used by some offices at the College to identify areas for improvement and to benchmark their performance based on student self-report of their experience at the College.
-Occasionally, an administrative office will field their own survey as a follow up to the Noel Levitz or the CUNY SES in an effort to obtain more detailed information to better guide decision-making.
+The Noel Levitz Student Satisfaction Inventory (SSI) is also administered periodically at QC.
+Results are presented to college decision-makers, through presentations at cross-functional meetings (see, for example, Appendix E.21), and also more informally via discussions, email, and ad-hoc requests for institutional information.
+As with the NSSE results, results from the SSI have been used to inform policy discussions and specific items from the SSI are University-wide used to measure progress on PMP goals related to student satisfaction with academic, student support, and administrative services.
+The Noel Levitz SSI, with its focus on student satisfaction with services, is similar to the CUNY Student Experience Survey (SES) administered biennially by the CUNY Office of Institutional Research and Assessment (OIRA).
+Results from both satisfaction surveys have been used at the College to identify areas for improvement in several different functional areas, and to benchmark performance against other CUNY colleges.
+Occasionally an administrative office will field its own student survey as a follow-up to the Noel Levitz or the CUNY SES in an effort to obtain more detailed information to better guide decision-making.
 For example, the Advising Office, as noted in Section 4.1.4, has used survey results to improve access to advisors.